 - 12% use the Cloud for virtual infrastructure

 Many Internet businesses in Canada are small businesses, and it’s small businesses that stand to gain the most from Cloud computing.
-It has allowed for consolidation, development and increased functionality of services that we’re all familiar with, such as free backup services like My PC Backup, online storage like Just Cloud, or cloud storage with additional features as Egnyte offers.
+It has allowed for consolidation, development and increased functionality of services that we’re all familiar with, such as backup services, online storage, or cloud storage with additional features.
 Cloud computing takes the virtual environment several steps further by also offering Cloud-based software, applications, product development and distribution tools, etc. It offers increased efficiency, higher productivity, and flexibility.
 It allows small businesses the opportunity to play with the big boys by making everything accessible and affordable.

 Benefits of Cloud Computing